Chart Color Schemes

 Cultural Diversity

-Frankston North had a higher than average cultural diversity, with 21.8% of its population born overseas and 12.7% speaking a language other than English at home.
-Christianity was the predominant religion in Frankston North, accounting for 37.8% of people.
-However, Judaism showed an overrepresentation, comprising 0.2% of the population compared to 0.3% across Greater Melbourne.
+Frankston North has a cultural diversity level above the average, with 21.8% of its population born overseas and 12.7% speaking a language other than English at home.
+Christianity is the predominant religion in Frankston North, accounting for 37.8% of the population.
+However, Judaism is notably overrepresented, comprising 0.2% of the population compared to 0.3% across Greater Melbourne.

 Frequently Asked Questions - Diversity